US president calls for speedy action over $700bn plan to shore up financial markets.

 “You had regulators sitting back as loans were being made with no documentation … predatory lenders taking advantage of the situation – that’s how this all unfolded.
 It’s not a mystery,” Dodd said.

-Dodd has proposed a number of amendments to the package, including a provision to allow the government to take a stake in the companies it bails out, limits on compensation for company bosses and severance packages of rescued firms and additional help for American homeowners facing repossession of their homes.
+The senator has proposed a number of amendments to the package, including a provision to allow the government to take a stake in the companies it bails out, limits on compensation for company bosses and severance packages of rescued firms as well as additional help for American homeowners facing repossession of their property.

-Democrats, who control both chambers of congress, said that the White House had agreed to the creation of a board to monitor the bail-out, one of their key demands, but differences remain on levels of compensation for executives of rescued companies, or whether they should receive anything at all.
+Democrats, who control both chambers of congress, said that the White House had agreed to the creation of a board to monitor the bail-out, one of their key demands, but differences remain on levels of compensation.

-Some critics have expressed concern over the unprecedented power that the plan would give Paulson and the US government in the financial markets, and whether it would find itself saddled with a gigantic debt.
+Some critics have also expressed concern over the unprecedented power that the plan would give Paulson and the US government in the financial markets.